dtklumpp/bricks-api/README.md

-# spare change API repo
+# brickstarter API repo

 nothing to see here

-this repo houses the backend API for the "spare change" project found [over here](https://github.com/dtklumpp/bricks-client)
+this repo houses the backend API for the "brickstarter" project found [over here](https://github.com/dtklumpp/bricks-client)